pratyushmaini/unmarked/README.md

 - **Commit** your changes, ensuring that you only add new files or modify `registry.py` and your own method/attack files.
 - **Document** your strategies and findings in the README or a separate documentation file.
 - **Create a Pull Request** to submit your implementation for review.

+# Documentation

+We implemented the ZoDiac watermarking approach, as described in [Attack-Resilient Image Watermarking Using Stable Diffusion](https://arxiv.org/pdf/2401.04247).
+We adapted the authors' [code](https://github.com/zhanglijun95/ZoDiac) to work with a pre-generated image from our SDXL model, and to encode a watermark based on a provided integer key.

+The ZoDiac approach first identifies the latent vector corresponding to a given image.
+It converts the vector into Fourier space and encodes a target-like watermark.
+We adapted the watermark to encode the bit string of the integer key into the amplitude of each concentric ring.